FortAwesome/angular-fontawesome/DEVELOPER.md

 # Developer Documentation

 Thanks for taking the time to consider contributing to the project.
-You will find some example documentation here that will help you get a local environment setup for contributing to the project as well as some helpful guidance on how you can help keep `angular-fontawesome` going.
+You will find documentation here that will help you get a local environment setup for contributing to the project as well as some helpful guidance on how you can help keep `angular-fontawesome` going.

 ## Prerequisites